sahil-makandar/MotionDetection-movenet/README.md

     ```

 2. **Output**:
-    - The script will open a window displaying the real-time video feed annotated with key points and the dynamically adjusted logo on the chest area of the detected person.
+    - The script will open a window displaying the real-time video feed annotated with key points and connections between them.
     - It will also generate an `output_video.mp4` file in the same directory, which contains the annotated video.

 3. **Exit**: